lunapark/documentation/docs/en/guide/plugins/setup.md

-# Environment setup
+# Environment Setup

-To build plugins for Luna Park, you'll need a modern IDE like WebStorm or Visual Studio Code.
-You'll also need some basic knowledge of TypeScript and Vue.
+To build plugins for Luna Park, a modern IDE such as WebStorm or Visual Studio Code is recommended.
+Basic knowledge of TypeScript and Vue is also required.

-## Download the boilerplate
+## Downloading the Boilerplate

-Start by cloning the boilerplate repository:
+Start by cloning the plugin boilerplate repository:
 ```bash
 git clone https://github.com/lunapark/plugin-boilerplate
 ```

 :::info
-We use PNPM instead of NPM, so might want to install it with `npm install -g pnpm` if you don't have it yet.
+We use PNPM instead of NPM.
+If you don't have it installed, you can install it using `npm install -g pnpm`.
 :::

-Now, you can install the dependencies with:
+Next, install the project dependencies:
 ```bash
 pnpm install
 ```

-## Testing your plugin
+## Testing Your Plugin

-To test your plugin (you can directly test the boilerplate as an example), you'll need to run two terminals:
+To test your plugin (or the boilerplate), you will need to run two separate terminal instances:

-- one to build the plugin and watch for changes
+1. One to build the plugin and watch for changes:
 ```bash
 pnpm run dev
 ```
-- one to serve the plugin
+2. One to serve the plugin:
 ```bash
 pnpm run preview
 ```

 You can now install the plugin directly in Luna Park.
-Open a project or the [playground editor](https://luna-park.app/editor), then click on the `Libraries/Plugins/Install plugins`.
+Open a project or the [playground editor](https://luna-park.app/editor), then navigate to `Libraries > Plugins > Install Plugins`.

-You'll find an input with the label "Install from URL" at the bottom off the plugins panel.
+Locate the "Install from URL" input field at the bottom of the plugins panel.

 <DImage
 src="/assets/images/plugins/setup/url-install.png"
 alt="Install from URL"
 />

-Paste the URL of your plugin (default is `http://127.0.0.1:2084`) and hit enter.
+Paste your plugin's URL (default: `http://127.0.0.1:2084`) and press Enter.

-You should see **Plugin Boilerplate successfully installed.** displayed in the console.
+You should see the message **Plugin Boilerplate successfully installed.** in the console.

-## Build your plugin
+## Building Your Plugin

-When you want to distribute your plugin, you can build it with:
+To build your plugin for distribution, run the following command:
 ```bash
 pnpm run build
 ```